See the general information page for rates assessment information and work your rates fund.

 Why should I pay a urban public transport rate when I don't know how to catch a bus?

-All the information you need to be able to catch a bus you can find at www.busit.co.nz(external link) or talk to the team at the transport centre.
+Check out www.busit.co.nz(external link) for all the information you need to catch a bus or talk to the team at the transport centre.

 All the buses I see are driving around empty - why don't we have smaller buses?